-- 1. In the opinion of the Directors of the Burnet Institute: - (a) the Financial Statements and Notes, set out on pages 9 to 31, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the financial position of the Group at 31 December 2016 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.
+- 1. In the opinion of the Directors of the Burnet Institute: - (a) the Financial Statements and Notes, set out on pages 9 to 31, are in accordance with the Australian Council for International Development Code of Conduct and the Australian Charities and Not-for-Profit Commission Act 2012 including: - (i) giving a true and fair view of the financial position of the Group at 31 December 2017 and of its performance, as represented by the results of its operations and its cash flows, for the year ended on that date; and - (ii) complying with Australian Accounting Standards, the Australian Council for International Development Code of Conduct and the Australian Charities and Not-for-Profit Commission Regulations; and - (b) there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.

-Dated at Melbourne this
+Dated at Melbourne this 17th day of April 2018